 Doctor as of 1871, at Vignacourt in 1907.
-Native from Cardonette village, close to Allonville....
-He was friend with a photograph expert located to Paris.
+Native from Cardonette village, close to Allonville.... .
+He became friends with a Parisian photographer, a photograph expert...

 Doctor, surgeon specialist midwife.
 He was born in 1767 à Heilly, village located at 18 miles from Vignacourt.
 He died in 1846.
 He followed surgeon courses at Paris from 1782 to 1789.
-He lived with his uncle Baudelocque, too was born at Heilly.
+He lived with his uncle Baudelocque, also born at Heilly.

-Freshly graduated, he moved to Vignacourt, but he did not remain for long time, he have competition from another surgeon already established in the village.
-Close to the French revolution, he enterred the army as assistant major in the 3st Bn of the Somme region ; then in 1794 he became Major surgeon.
+Freshly graduated, he moved to Vignacourt, but not for a long time, because he was in competition with another surgeon already established in the village.
+Close to the French revolution, he entered the army as an assistant major in the 3rd Bn of the Somme region; then in 1794, he became Major surgeon.
 After this military part, he moved to Albert city in 1795 (20 mi from Vignacourt).
-His marriage allow him to embed aristocratic families.
+His marriage allowed him to embed aristocratic families.
 He evolved rapidly to various positions, from St-Charles Hospital to Hôtel-Dieu Hospital.
 Until to work for the royal family, for the Duchesse Dubarry.
-He was appointed Knight of the Legion the 30 september 1820.
+He was appointed Knight of the Legion the 30 September 1820.

 Portrait of Louis-Charles Deneux of the Academy of Medicine